suriyun-production/mmorpg-kit-docs/docs/pages/102-game-element.md

 ##### Game Instance - Helpers / Utilities

-There are some helpers that attached to game instance game object in the demo that some of them does's not required to use in the project, but I uses them to help me to setup gameplay as I wish it to be there are:
+There is some helpers that attached to game instance game object in the demo that some of them does's not required to use in the project, but I uses them to help me to setup gameplay as I wish it to be, there is:
 *   **Collision Ignore** (Not required to use in the project), I use it to ignore collision between colliders to make character able to move through other characters and also able to move through dropped items
 *   **Game Instance Tools**  (Not required to use in the project), I use it to generate Exp table, just set max character leve, first level exp and last level exp to generate
 *   **Audio Manager**, For most games nowsaday there are more than one volume settings so I made this to manage them